Modern Slavery Statement

 Our Supply chains

-Our supply chains include the sourcing of materials principally related to the provision of food and drink.
+Our supply chains include the sourcing of materials principally related to the provision of food and drink, however, do include household goods, chemicals, and cosmetics.

 Our policies and contractual controls

-In our Modern Slavery and Human Trafficking Policy we confirm: that SPAR (UK) will not tolerate any form of Modern Slavery; that SPAR (UK) are committed to acting ethically and with integrity in all our business dealings and relationships; that SPAR (UK) take seriously any allegations of Modern Slavery in our business and/ or supply chains; and SPAR (UK) are committed to reviewing, updating and improving our practices to ensure that Modern Slavery is not taking place in our business and/or supply chains.
+Not only do we reference the SEDEX requirement within the SPAR national brand Technical Code of Practice, SPAR (UK) also has an Ethical Trading Policy, within which we confirm: that we will not tolerate any form of Modern Slavery; we are committed to acting ethically and with integrity in all our business dealings and relationships; that we take any allegations of Modern Slavery in our business and/ or supply chains seriously; and are committed to reviewing, updating and improving our practices to ensure that Modern Slavery risks are understood and risk mitigation is in place within our business and/or supply chains.

 Modern Slavery Training

-All staff within SPAR UK Central Office are required to do an e-learning module on Modern Slavery so they are able to identify and report their concerns to the relevant people.
-We also use our expert third party consultancy in Sedex to train key staff, so they understand what responsible sourcing is in order to use it in the context of SPAR’s operations.
+All staff within SPAR Central Office are required to do an e-learning module on Modern Slavery to enable them to identify and report their concerns to the relevant people.
+Sedex also provides us with a training module for key staff members, so they understand what responsible sourcing is, and how to use it in the context of SPAR’s operations.

 All Directors and relevant members of staff have been briefed on this policy and its implications.